paarthenon/variant/docu/docs/intro.md

 Well... to work with them, and *to build on them*.
 The tools Variant provides offer more convenience, safety, and utility than the vanilla approach.
 Traditionally, a developer would define each form of a discriminated union as its own type, write a factory function for each of those types, and then manually place these types in a union (`type Animal = Dog | Cat | Snake`).

-This process is error prone, tedious, and confusing to new developers.
+This process is error prone, repetitive, and confusing to new developers.
 Each of these problems multiply with scale.
 Adding a new case requires modifications in multiple locations and duplication of effort.
-Variant is based on the idea that the subtype (`Animal<'dog'>`) can be inferred by adding a `type: 'dog'`[^1] property to whatever the `dog()` function returns, and that the larger type `Animal` can be calculated from a set of these constructor functions.
-By grouping these cases in one place, we define the bounds of our [**domain**](glossary/#domain), automate the relation of these types, and provide clarity of intent.
+Variant is based on the idea that the subtype (`Animal<'dog'>`) can be inferred from the return type of the dog constructor, and that the larger type `Animal` can be calculated from a set of these constructor functions.
+By grouping our cases in one place, we define the bounds of our [**domain**](glossary/#domain), automate the relation of these types, and provide clarity of intent.

-[^1]: As mentioned later in the document, [it is possible to use `kind`, `__typename`, or anything](articles/type-name) instead of `type`.

-But it's not just in how we construct the variants. **The experience as a consumer is significantly improved.** For example, there's a lot that can be done with this single import.
-Because we used the name `Animal` for the value *and* the type, this statement imports them both.
+But it's not just in how we construct the variants. **The experience as a consumer is significantly improved.** There's a lot that can be done with this single import.
+Because we used the name `Animal` for the value *and* the type, this statement will import both.

 ```ts twoslash
 // @filename: animal.ts